 3. Demonstrate how to do an activity, showing the entire work cycle from taking a material off the shelf to cleaning up at the end and returning the material to the shelf.

-It’s important that your child knows the steps involved and learns to complete an activity for the development of persistence.
+It’s important that your child knows the steps involved and learns to complete an activity for the development of perseverance.

 4. Allow your child to choose work, repeat an activity as many times as he or she chooses, and complete a cycle of activity uninterrupted.